jonlpersson/ed-latimore/site/_drafts/how-to-increase-acetylcholine-best-drugs-and-supplements.md

 As a result, I've devoted a significant amount of time and energy to researching ways to beat the competition without breaking the rules.
 Most athletes are focused on increasing their testosterone, muscle mass, breathing, or decreasing their recovery time.

 However, one of the most overlooked ways to gain an advantage is to increase quickly you think, process, learn, and react.
-Enter acteylcholine.&nbsp;
+Enter acetylcholine.
+Even if you aren't a competitive athlete, you should continue reading to not only learn why this neurotransmitter is important for staying sharp and solving problems, but also how to increasing the synthesis of it in your brain so you can get the most out of your mind and life.